fanaimi/unity-notes/raycasting.md

     /////// ADDED TO A 2D object

 	void Start(){
-		// thjis line prevents the raycast from hitting its own collider as it starts from its centre Physics2D.queriesStartColliders = false;
+		// this line prevents the raycast from hitting its own collider as it starts from its centre Physics2D.queriesStartColliders = false;
 	}